 Venom: Killer and cure

-Encounter some of the world's most venomous creatures and discover their surprising connection to human health.
+The exhibition explored some of the world's most venomous creatures and their surprising connection to human health.

 - a live venomous creature